 There are several ways to share your app internally for testing:

 - Upload and distribute your app internally using Firebase App Distribution.

 - Upload and distribute your app internally using Play Console's internal app sharing tool.

 Each of these offers slightly different benefits, so use the one that works best for your team.

 Play console internal track is faster to deploy compared to the alpha or beta tracks and gives you access to services such as Subscriptions, In-App purchases, and ads.
 This also goes through Play Console signing and shrinking so is the closest to what is distributed to end users through the play store.
-Is is possible to defer the Play Store review until later to avoid having to wait for review to complete.
-However, the review is required before you can fully distribute your app to end-users vai the Play Store.
+It is possible to defer the Play Store review until later to avoid having to wait for review to complete.
+However, the review is required before you can fully distribute your app to end-users through the Play Store.